 The husband-wife team of John Alderton and Pauline Collins went on, after "Upstairs, Downstairs," to create other mini-series such as the marvelous first two seasons of "Wodehouse Playhouse" and the all-too-silly "No, Honestly," in both of which their richly comic talents made the Wodehouse episodes classics and could not quite save those of "Honestly."
 But in "Thomas & Sarah," their dramatic abilities are marvelous.

 The basic theme of most of the episodes is their attempts to "make it" in society or in business, sometimes as con artists, sometimes being conned, sometimes on the up and up -- but always failing at the end.
 Veering between really funny incidents and heart-wrenching conflicts between the two lead characters or between them and the rest of the world, these 13 installments never quite let you know what to expect.
-In fact, the end of the very last episode is so unexpected that I refuse to disclose any of it and leave you to feel its impact full force.

 The picture is quite good for a 1979 television production; and so is the sound.
 Collins’ little speech defect is charming, but Alderton’s lapsing into a very quiet delivery of his lines is not.
 But there are subtitles in this Acorn Media edition and that problem is solved.